bdkosher/dashball/README.md

 ### Base Placement

-Original games of dashball were played in a field that had a fence at the far end; it served as the home run boundary and the base.
+Original games of dashball were played in a field that had a fence at the far end that served as both the home run boundary and the base.
 Alternatively, the field can be more akin to a baseball field where the (second) base is somewhat in the middle of the playing field.

 Generally, the wider the "in bounds" area of the field and/or the faster the base runners, the farther back the base should be.